Q: Why should I use Amazon Personalize?

 Amazon Personalize will train and deploy a model based on this data.
 Developers can then use a simple inference API to get individualized recommendations at run-time and generate a personalized experience for the end users according to the type of personalization model (e.g. user personalization, related items or personalized reranking).

 Q: How do I apply/export Amazon Personalize recommendations to my business workflows or applications?

-A: Amazon Personalize provide customers two inference APIs: getRecommendations and getPersonalizedRanking.
+Amazon Personalize provides customers two inference APIs: getRecommendations and getPersonalizedRanking.
 These APIs return a list of recommended itemIDs for a user, a list of similar items for an item or a reranked list of items for a user.
-The itemID can be a product identifier, videoID etc. The customers are then expected to use these itemIDs to generate the end user experience through steps, such as fetching image and description, and then rendering a display.
+The itemID can be a product identifier, videoID, etc. The customers are then expected to use these itemIDs to generate the end user experience through steps, such as fetching image and description, and then rendering a display.
 In some cases, customers might integrate with AWS or third party email delivery services, or notification services etc. to generate the end user experience.

 Q: Will my data be secure and private?